SpriteLink/NIPAP/docs/install-debian-12.rst

 * nipap-cli - Command line client.
 Can be installed remotely from nipapd if required.
 * nipap-common - Library with common stuff needed by all the other components.
 * nipap-whoisd - Translator between WHOIS and XML-RPC.
+We'll ignore this for the moment as it requires separate configuration.
 * nipap-www - Web frontend GUI.
 Can be installed remotely from nipapd if required.
 * nipapd - The XML-RPC backend daemon which is a required component of the NIPAP system.
 It essentially represents the content of the database over an XML-RPC interface, allowing additions, deletions and modifications.
 * python-pynipap - Python module for accessing NIPAP